 There are a few potential strategies for defending clients against charges of drug crimes.
 Our Macon drug crime defense attorneys your unique situation and evidence regarding the type and amount of drug.
 Charges of possession may be dismissed due to lack of evidence.
 For example, there are two types of possession, including actual possession of the drugs, such as in a bag or pockets and constructive possession, such as drugs found stored in the home, but the person is not at home.

 Some possible defense strategies for constructive possession include inferences and equal access.
 The state may suggest that the drugs belong to the person and use the assumption that they belong to you because they are in your house.
-We may be able to dispute this evidence if we can demonstrate that other people have access to the home or car, casting doubt on who the drugs belonged to.
+Our Macon drug crimes attorneys may be able to dispute this evidence if we can demonstrate that other people have access to the home or car, casting doubt on to whom the drugs belonged.

 Entrapment is sometimes used as a defense when there are facts that show that law enforcement coerced the defendant.
 In this situation, the deal wasn’t the defendant’s idea, but the informant or agent came up with the plan.
 What did they do to convince the defendant to commit the crime?
 In some situations, the agents may have used undue persuasion or pressure.